ddpaimon/sj-fping-demo/README.md

 There is a diagram that demonstrates the processing workflow of demo that is responsible for collecting of aggregated information on accessibility of nodes.
-Green, yellow and purple blocks are executed with SJ-Platform and it is ps-input module, ps-process module and ps-output module respectively.
+Green, yellow and purple blocks are executed with SJ-Platform and it is ps-input module, ps-process module and ps-output module, respectively.
 As you can see, the data come in input module through pipeline of fping and netcat.
-Then the input module parses ICMP echo responses (select IP and response time) and ICMP unreachable responses (select only IP) and puts parsed data into 'echo-response' stream and 'unreachable-response' stream respectively.
+Then the input module parses ICMP echo responses (select IP and response time) and ICMP unreachable responses (select only IP) and puts parsed data into 'echo-response' stream and 'unreachable-response' stream, respectively.
 After that the process module aggregates response time and total amount of echo/unreachable responses by IP by 1 minute and sends aggregated data to 'echo-response-1m' stream.
-And finally the output module just displace aggregated data from 'echo-response-1m' to Elasticsearch.
+Finally the output module just displace aggregated data from 'echo-response-1m' to Elasticsearch.
+Also you can launch more than one ps-process modules and ps-output modules, respectively (ref.
+Customization)

 ## Table of contents